Sam Weller (journalist): Career

 Weller is the former Midwest correspondent for Publishers Weekly magazine.
 He has written for The Paris Review, Playboy, All Things Considered, Slate Magazine, The Huffington Post, National Public Radio and The Los Angeles Review of Books.

+Weller was a professor at Columbia College Chicago in its English and Creative Writing Department from 2005 to 2022.
+On July 8, 2022, the college terminated Weller for violating its sexual harassment policies after investigating allegations by a faculty colleague.

 Weller's short fiction has appeared in books, literary journals and magazines, including the Chicago Reader, Printers Row Journal, and Rosebud.
-His pop-cultural essays have appeared in Post Road, Huffington Post Annalemma, and PopMatters, among many other publications.
-Weller is a former associate professor in the Department of Creative Writing at Columbia College Chicago.
+His pop-cultural essays have appeared in publications including Post Road, Huffington Post Annalemma, and PopMatters.